-Setting up an Iceland cryptocurrency mining company
+Setting up an Iceland cryptocurrency mining company in 2021

 Since 2010, Iceland has been one of the world’s leading cryptocurrency mining hubs.
 Healy Consultants Group PLC assists multinational Clients i) register a local Icelandic LLC to conduct cryptocurrency mining ii) open a local corporate bank account iii) secure suitable locations for a data mining farm and iv) establish contracts with reliable local electricity providers.